Alistair Edwards: Return to Australia Women U-20

+Australia Women's

-As part of his scholarship he spent one month in the Netherlands on attachment with Louis Van Gaal at AZ Alkmaar and Han Westrhoff at Vitesse Arnhem.
-Upon his return he took the Matildas to the 2008 ASEAN Women's Championship in Vietnam where they won the tournament.
+Upon his return, Alistair took the Matildas to the 2008 AFF Women's Championship in Vietnam where they won the tournament.
 Edwards is also an AFC/FFA Advanced Licence Coach Instructor and conducts Advanced Pathway coaching courses for the FFA.
 In 2008, Edwards was invited to Cambodia to conduct an Elite Coach Development Course on behalf of the Australian Sports Commission.
 In August 2009, Edwards was appointed to the position of FFA Assistant Technical Director working alongside Dutchman Han Berger.
 His dual role at the FFA included the assistant coach role to the Young Socceroos where he worked alongside Jan Verslijen, the head coach of the AIS, U/17 and U/20 national teams.

+Perth Glory

-In February 2013, Edwards was named the interim manager of Perth Glory after previous manager Ian Ferguson was sacked.
+In February 2013, Alistair was named the interim manager of Perth Glory after previous manager Ian Ferguson was sacked.
 Edwards managed his former club for the rest of the 2012–13 A-League season taking them from last position on the table to qualify for the A-League finals.
-Edwards was appointed head coach of Perth on a three-year deal.
+Alistair then was appointed as the permanent head coach of Perth on a three-year deal.
 On 17 December 2013, Edwards was sacked after a falling out with several players and Perth Glory owner Tony Sage.
-Senior players, including Jacob Burns, were reportedly upset over being left on the bench due to Edwards' insistence on implementing the club's Western Australia focused youth policy, including usage of his two sons, Cameron and Ryan Edwards, at the expense of other players.
+Senior players, including Jacob Burns, were reportedly upset over being left on the bench due to Alistair' insistence on implementing the club's Western Australia focused youth policy, including usage of his two sons, Cameron and Ryan Edwards, at the expense of other players.

+Real Mulia

-In January 2015, Edwards became the Technical Director of the Bangi-based team Real Mulia, who play in Malaysia's FAM League.
+After working as a football pundit in Singapore, in January 2015, Alistair became the technical director of the Bangi-based team Real Mulia, who play in the 2015 Malaysia's FAM League.

+Johor Darul Ta'zim

-In January 2016, Edwards, who was himself a former Johor striker in their historic double-winning team of 1991, was appointed as JDT's Sporting Director Johor Darul Takzim Football Club (JDT FC) is a Malaysian-based football outfit that has enjoyed much success coinciding with Edwards' appointment, although it is mostly attributed its owner the Crown Prince of Johor Tunku Ismail Sultan Ibrahim.
+In January 2016, Alistair, who was himself a former Johor striker in their historic double-winning team of 1991, was appointed as JDT's Sporting Director Johor Darul Ta'zim is a Malaysian-based football outfit that has enjoyed much success coinciding with Alistair's appointment, although it is mostly attributed to its owner, the Crown Prince of Johor, Tunku Ismail Sultan Ibrahim.

-In October 2017, Alistair Edwards was reassigned as the club's Technical Director, responsible for all developmental teams under the JDT umbrella.
+In August 2017, Alistair was reassigned as the club's technical director, responsible for all the developmental teams under the JDT umbrella.

+In January 2023, Alistair got promoted to the club chief executive officer while Martín Prest will take on his former role.